target/libdart/ADVANCED.md

 }
 ```

+The precise error message will depend on the toolchain we're using, but if we attempt
-If we attempt to compile this, we'll receiving something like the following error:
+to compile this, we'll receiving _something_ like the following:
 ```c
 error: static_assert failed due to requirement 'refcount::has_element_type<obtuse_ptr<const byte>>::value'